 Now that you know what the numbers mean in the Machine Settings section, what are the important things to look for?

 But this pattern has an additional challenge.
-The 2 to 2 oil is A (Fire), as well as the forward oil from 26 feet on, while the forward oil for the first 4 feet and from 14 feet to 16 feet, as well as all of the reverse oil, is B (Ice).
+The forward oil from 4 feet to 14 feet (2 to 2 oil) and from 26 feet to 35 feet, is A (Fire), while the forward oil from the foul line to 4 feet and from 14 feet to 26 feet, as well as all of the reverse oil, is B (Ice).
 Knowing this could be critical to understanding your ball's reaction and what adjustments to make.

 The top box contains the coordinates for the machine's forward pass (heading toward the pins) and the second box contains the coordinates for the reverse pass.